mattdenner/ellipso/README.md

 * work out how to do [The Batman Curve](http://mathworld.wolfram.com/BatmanCurve.html)!

 ## Version History
+0.1.2-SNAPSHOT
+* Complete rewrite of the packet parsing code to use a statemachine.

 0.1.1-SNAPSHOT
 * Added sensor data support;
 * Fixed a small typo in the example code!